 Driving the Road to Hana in Maui is an unforgettable adventure.
 We hope this Half Day Hana itinerary by our contributor, Emily Kapic, makes it easy for you and your family to make some incredible memories!

-Find more from Emily on Instagram @Take5Travel!
+Find more from Emily and her family adventures on Instagram @Take5Travel!

 *Due to the COVID-19 pandemic, some of the attractions on this list may be temporarily closed.
 Please ensure availability before making your decision.

 *This post may contain affiliate links that may earn us a small commission, at no additional cost to you.
 Affiliate links in no way inform the hotels, sights, products, or other recommendations included in our articles.
 All opinions and recommendations expressed here are compiled from submissions submitted by the generous members of our Families Who Love To Travel community.